atc-project/atomic-threat-coverage/scripts/KibanaStuff/README.md

 # Structure

 Files consist of both required and optional fields.
 The structure depends on the object you want to define.
 All the visualizations and saved searches have to be inside `visualizations` directory.
-Dashboards can be anywhere but to keep it simple, just put it `dashboards` directory.
+Dashboards can be anywhere but to keep it simple, just put it in `dashboards` directory.

 # Tips